oxsecurity/megalinter/docs/reporters/ApiReporter.md

 ___

-Input a Grafana Cloud org name (sfdxhardis in the example)
+Input a Grafana Cloud org name (megalinter in the example)

 ![](../assets/images/grafana-config-2.jpg)